paigeweber13/fine-hardware-visualization/README.md

       - core 2 didn't have work?
 I suppose that's because of hyperthreading: maybe hardware thread 0 will run work for hardware thread 1 because they're on the same physical core?
+      - yeah, swapping even and odd cores is somewhat non-deterministic and I'm pretty sure it's because of hyperthreading
+    - instead of swapping even and odd, started on cores 1 and 2 and moved to cores 3 and 4
+      - when I did start region -> run1 -> migrate -> run2 -> stop region, I
+        got "WARN: Stopping an unknown/not-started region flops".
+So sometimes one thread would start a region and another would stop it... this is interesting, and further reinforces the theory that regions and stuff is done on a hardware-thread level
+      - this was changed to start and stop regions immediately surrounding runs
+      - not all cores always had work reported... but thread 2 or 3 almost always had work, which would not be possible if likwid wasn't tracking hardware threads
+      - adding "#pragma omp barrier" after starting regions and before stopping them" made everything report work every time
+      - if regions were started and stopped immediately surrounding work, only threads 0 and 1 reported work.... which corresponds with openmp threads, not physical threads...
+Does this mean when a region is started it sets it up with omp threads but then measures the associated physical threads?
+    - move single thread from core 0 to core 2
+      - seems that if you start region on one core and stop on another, nothing is reported
+      - starting region on one core, siwtching to another, doing work, siwtching back to first, and stopping region causes only first core to report work
     - start with pinning 1 omp thread to each physical thread and then partway through execution shift all omp threads to one physical thread
+      - only reported work for final core that had all threads.... weird.
  - Spend a little bit of time finding out how to avoid using sudo.
 This is a LOWER priority
 	 - IF I BUILD LIKWID FROM SOURCE, I CAN USE IT WITHOUT SUDO?????
 WTF???